 My family tends to stick to pretty simple appetizers over the holidays (specifically, Christmas).
-Some easy dips and spreads, and other dishes that we can put together very quickly and painlessly.
+Some easy dips and spreads, such as this herbed goat cheese, and other dishes that we can put together very quickly and painlessly.

 Appetizers don’t need to be hard or complicated.
 These endive spears with smoked trout have been in our family’s appetizers recipe arsenal for at least five years now, but I always forget how good (and EASY) they are.
 This dish can be thrown together in less than 15 minutes.